bemit/FormantaSass/README.md

 **Take a look & inspect the [example page](https://formanta.bemit.codes)** for all selectors and styles.
 For implementation details check the [documentation](https://formanta.bemit.codes/docs/) of Sass and CSS.

+Looking for an easy [static site generator for AMP](https://github.com/bemit/create-amp-page)?

 ## Quick Start

 Install package: `npm i --save-dev @formanta/sass`